Vegetable Masala is all about bold flavors and hearty veggies. Creamy, comforting, and seriously delicious.

 - Curry Lentil Soup with red lentils

-- Butter Chicken Meatballs over basmati rice
+- Butter Chicken Meatballs over rice

 - Curry Chicken Salad with golden raisins